By Sarah McCarter, Salesforce SME at Provar

 An Example of Why Your Feedback Is Important

 Salesforce support recently contacted many admins regarding an update in the Summer ’20 release involving a change in the secure guest user record access policies.
-This particular update can severely impact orgs with public force.com sites and allow some public access to their communities.
+This update can severely impact organizations with public force.com sites and allow some public access to their communities.

 After testing the update, several admins reported that email alerts using Visualforce templates had no merge data.
 While Salesforce originally introduced this update for Spring ’20, they deferred the activation date to make additional changes based on this feedback.